-Levetiracetam is usually given twice each day, once in the morning and once in the evening.
-Ideally, these times are 10–12 hours apart, for example sometime between 7 and 8 am and between 7 and 8 pm.
+The Levetiracetam is usually given twice each day.
+Give one dose in the morning and one in the evening.
+Ideally these times are 10–12 hours apart.
+For example, this could be between 7am and 8am and between 7pm and 8pm.

 Give the medicine at about the same time(s) each day so that this becomes part of your child’s daily routine, which will help you to remember.

 Your doctor will work out the amount of Levetiracetam (the dose) that is right for your child.
 The dose will be shown on the medicine label.

 Your doctor may suggest that your child starts with a low dose.
 They may then increase the dose as your child gets used to the medicine and depending on how they respond to it.
 Your doctor will explain what to do.
 If you are not sure how much to give, check with your doctor, nurse or pharmacist.

 It is important that you follow your doctor’s instructions about how much to give.